SMITHsharon/tempConverter/readme.md

 ### Project Specs
 #### `html` structure and definitions
-- Created an input text field in which the user can enter a temperature to be converted.
+- Creates an input text field in which the user can enter a temperature to be converted
-- Created a radio button group for the user to select `Celsius to Fahrenheit` or `Fahrenheit to Celsius` conversion.
+- Creates a radio button group for the user to select `Celsius to Fahrenheit` or `Fahrenheit to Celsius` conversion
-- Created a block level element for containing the output (text) of the converted temperature.
+- Creates a block level element for containing the output (text) of the converted temperature
-- Created a `Convert` button that, when clicked, displays the converted temperature.
+- Creates a `Convert` button that, when clicked, displays the converted temperature
-- Created a `Clear` button that, when clicked, clears any text in the input field.
+- Creates a `Clear` button that, when clicked, clears any text in the input field

 #### functionality implemented in `javascript`
-- Coded an event handler tied to the input text field that checks if the user pressed the `Enter` key.
+- Event handler tied to the input text field that checks if the user pressed the `Enter` key.
 - When `Enter` is pressed, the app reads the selected `Celsius to Fahrenheit` or `Fahrenheit to Celsius` option and performs the respective conversion.
-- If the temperature is greater than 90F/32C, the color of the output/converted temperature displays in red.
+- If the temperature is greater than 90F/32C, the color of the output/converted temperature displays in red
-- If the temperature is less than 32F/0C, the color of the output/converted temperature displays in blue.
+- If the temperature is less than 32F/0C, the color of the output/converted temperature displays in blue
-- For any other temperature, the output displays in green.
+- For any other temperature, the output displays in green

 #### Started Layout Planning w This Wireframe
 ![Temp Conv Wireframe](https://raw.githubusercontent.com/SMITHsharon/tempConverter/master/2017.01.30%20wire%20frame.png)

-#### Sample `javascript` code provided
+#### Sample `JavaScript` code provided
 ```
 	function toCelsius () {